microsoft/pxt-calliope/docs/projects/timing-gates.md

 ## ~hint

-It does not work always!
-Sometimes the foil does not touch long enough both strip to be detected.
+It doesn't always work!
+Why?
+Sometimes the foil doesn't touch both strips for long enough time to be detected.
 This is due to the poor quality of our sensor.
-To fix this, you would have to consider using better sensors based on IR or Hall effect.
+To fix this, you would need to use  better a sensor, maybe an IR detector or a Hall effect sensor.

 ## ~